-I really enjoy doing simple science experiments with kids.
-They learn so much from the experiments and it gets them excited about science.
-Some students recently asked how water gets into a tree.
+After a child asked how water gets into a tree, I wanted to do an experiment that they could easily see with their own eyes how it happens.
 They knew that leaves don’t ‘drink’ the rain, but wondered how the water got into the leaves and tree.
-I decided to try this experiment with them to help explain.
+I decided to try this simple science experiment with them to help explain.

-To start, I used 3 white carnation flowers.
-I filled a cup with water and then added (quite a bit) of food colouring (1 to 4 ratio of water to food colouring.)
-The more colouring you add, the more vibrant the colour will be.
-In one of the cups, I added blue colouring.
-In the other, I added red.
-I then put one carnation into each cup.
-I decided to use cups with lids just in case they were knocked over.
-It helped avoid a huge mess!
+To start, I used white flowers.
+I have had the most success with carnations.
+I filled a cup with water and then added (quite a bit) of food coloring (1 to 4 ratio of water to food coloring.)
+The more coloring you add, the more vibrant the color will be.
+I did this experiment in the classroom with 2 cups and again at home with 3 cups/colors.

 By the next morning, the flowers looked beautiful!

-I loved the flower that was split between both of the colours.
-Many of us thought that the flower would turn purple, but we were surprised to see half of the flower turn pink, and the other half blue.
-There were a few petals that were a beautiful mix and we saw some purple, but there was a very clear separation of the blue and red.
+The result for the flower that was split between both of the colors was my favorite.
+Many of us predicted that the flower would turn purple, but we were surprised to see half of the flower turn pink, and the other half blue with a little mix of purple in the middle.

 We tried it and left it over night.
 Again, our results, were beautiful!
 The red flower turned a bit maroon when put into the blue water.
 The blue flower began to show more purple in the petals.
-I love the colours that we ended up!
+I love the rainbow of colors that we ended up!